Welcome

 What kind of therapist am I?

 I will meet you with compassion and curiosity to support you to share whatever you wish to bring.
-Once we build our relationship I can offer ideas, exercises, or challenges to help integrate the work into your daily life.
+Once we build our relationship I can offer ideas, perspective, exercises, or challenges to help integrate the work into your daily life.

 I want to make sure you get the most out of your time with me, and part of my process includes understanding how you would like to work.